Shresoc/Security-as-a-Service/README.md

 ![Processes ](https://github.com/Shresoc/Security-as-a-Service/assets/168186856/7b7ec61a-6cee-40c7-942b-450e2bc1a279)

-# Spend a few minutes exploring what is returned in the process tree.
-Hover over some of the icons to see what they represent.
+# Exploring what is returned in the process tree.

 1) I can’t stress enough how important it is for an analyst to have familiarity with the most common processes you’ll encounter on even a healthy system.
 As the saying goes, “you must know normal before you can find evil.”
 For some helpful resources in “knowing normal”, check out the “Hunt Evil” poster from SANS and sign up for a account at EchoTrail.